Barry Dennen: Life and career

 Dennen also ventured into voice acting.
 He portrayed the Chamberlain SkekSil in The Dark Crystal (1982) as well as Tulku in The Shadow (1994).
 He also did voice work on cartoons such as DuckTales, Batman: The Animated Series, The Pirates of Dark Water, Animaniacs, Avatar: The Last Airbender and Star Wars: The Clone Wars.
-He also did voices for many video games, including Fatman in Metal Gear Solid 2: Sons of Liberty, Master Li in Jade Empire, Police Chief Bogen in Grim Fandango, Mimir in the video game Too Human, Dean Domino in Fallout: New Vegas expansion "Dead Money", The Dark One in The Mark of Kri, the Kangxi Emperor in Age of Empires III: The Asian Dynasties, Benedict Burgess Batteric III in Infinity Blade III, Chaos Knight, Phantom Lancer, and Rubick in Dota 2, and the venerable Odo and meister Glimmerheim in Dungeon Siege III.
+He also did voices for many video games, including Fatman in Metal Gear Solid 2: Sons of Liberty; Hjollder in Icewind Dale: Heart of Winter; Master Li in Jade Empire; Police Chief Bogen in Grim Fandango; Mimir in the video game Too Human; Dean Domino in Fallout: New Vegas expansion Dead Money, The Dark One in The Mark of Kri; the Kangxi Emperor in Age of Empires III: The Asian Dynasties; Benedict Burgess Batteric III in Infinity Blade III; Chaos Knight, Phantom Lancer, and Rubick in Dota 2; and the venerable Odo and meister Glimmerheim in Dungeon Siege III.

 In 1984, Dennen wrote the lyrics for the children's musical revue Wanna Play?!, which was produced in Kansas City and later produced on television twice.
 The show, written with writer Linda Bergman and composer Jeff Rizzo, is licensed by Samuel French.
 He wrote the screenplay for an episode of Amazing Stories titled "The Secret Cinema" (1985) and cowrote an episode of The Comic Strip Presents... titled "Demonella" (1993).
-His autobiographical book My Life With Barbra: A Love Story (1997) deals with their relationship and with his gradual realization that he was gay.
+His autobiographical book My Life with Barbra: A Love Story (1997) deals with their relationship and with his gradual realization that he was gay.

-In June 2017, Dennen suffered a fall in his home in Burbank, California and required hospital care.
-He never fully recovered and died on September 26.
+In June 2017, Dennen suffered a fall in his home in Burbank, California, and required hospital care.
+He never fully recovered and died on September 26, 2017.